AndreiMklv/Phase_2_Project/README.md

 The customer, a real estate agency, wants to have a tool for home price prediction based on different parameters, like Living Area, Number of Bedrooms, or house conditions.

+The goals are:
+- Reveal factors that influence home prices the most;
+- Provide advice to homeowners on how home RENOVATION affects the price.

 ## Methods

 For the analysis, we used OLS Linear Regression method.
 The following libraries have also been used.